 Then you will need to have each employee write the detailed process involved with each of their duties.
+Letting them provide this input will pay huge dividends when it comes time to implement and execute.

 For example, your bookkeeper may be responsible for keeping track of payments, depositing checks, and paying the bills.
 They will need to write the detailed process for each of those tasks.